vFAT - Virtual File Allocation Table

 • The VFAT extension allows filenames that can contain up to 255 characters, unlike a maximum of 8 characters in FAT.

-• It also relaxes the traditional naming conventions followed by FAT file system i.e. a VFAT filename can consist of white spaces, multiple periods and is not a case-sensitive, although it preserves the case of filenames.
+• It also relaxes the traditional naming conventions followed by the FAT file system i.e. a VFAT filename can consist of white spaces, and multiple periods and is not case-sensitive, although it preserves the case of filenames.

 • The operating systems without VFAT extension can access the files under their short filenames with no restriction.